-Pushkar is a small town on the outskirts of Ajmer, right in the middle of Rajasthan, with a population of few thousand residents.
-It is world famous for its Pushkar Fair that happens few days after Diwali every year for 5 days.
-Festival has put Pushkar on the tourist map of the world and millions of people flock this city every year to see animals being traded.
+Pushkar is a small town on the outskirts of Ajmer, right in the middle of Rajasthan, with a population of a few thousand residents.
+It is world-famous for its Pushkar Fair which happens a few days after Diwali every year for 5 days.
+Festival has put the town on the tourist map of the world and millions of people flock to this city every year to see animals being traded.
 To enjoy the showcase of local culture through dance and other performances and to camp on grounds around this small city.
-Pushkar Mela is a great example of its kind of tourism.
+Pushkar Mela is a great example of one of its kinds of tourism.
 Where the world converges on its ground for 5 days and the rest of 360 days people prepare for these 5 days.

-Pushkar is a town established around Pushkar Lake.
+It is a town established around Pushkar Lake.
 This mid-sized lake is surrounded by 52 ghats.
 All of them are in sparkling white color.
-Most of them built in typical Rajputana architecture.
-Various royal families have built ghats over a period of time.
+Most of them were built in typical Rajputana architecture.
+Various royal families have built the ghats over a period of time.
 As of now, there is not much water in the lake.
-The lake in under cleaning to prepare it for the next Mela.
-But when it is full of water, surrounded by magnificent white ghats, it would make a splendid view.
-The small canopy in between the lake looks beautiful.
+The lake is under cleaning to prepare it for the next Mela.
+But when it is full of water, surrounded by magnificent white Ghats, it would make a splendid view.
+The small canopy between the lake looks beautiful.
 It can do without the audio equipment fixed on it in as unaesthetic way as possible.

-Just as it is common in pilgrim places in India, as soon as we reached Pushkar, we were taken to a ghat by a young boy.
+Just as it is common in pilgrim places in India, as soon as we reached the holy town, we were taken to a Ghat by a young boy.
 He claimed that he charges nothing and he lives to serve the devotees who come to see this most sacred place in the world.
 The ghat is called Brahma ghat and he told us the story.
-How Brahma wanted to perform yagna at this lake, but yagna needed him to be accompanied by his wife Savitri who could not be present at that time.
-On a whim, Brahma married Gayatri and performed the yagna with her.
+How Brahma wanted to perform Yagna at this lake, but Yagna needed him to be accompanied by his wife Savitri who could not be present at that time.
+On a whim, Brahma married Gayatri and performed the Yagna with her.
 Savitri obviously did not like this and cursed Brahma that he would not be worshiped anywhere else except in Pushkar.

-We were also told that in Pushkar the main deity is the holy water of the lake and not any idol.
+We were also told that the main deity is the holy water of the lake and not any of the idols.
 Though there is a proper temple dedicated to Brahma here.
 This makes this place comparable to Haridwar and Prayag, where also water is the holy element and worshiped.

-We were also told that Pushkar is a completely vegetarian place.
-And no non-vegetarian food and alcohol is allowed here, but I seriously wonder if this dictum is followed during the festival.
+We were also told that the place is completely vegetarian.
+And no non-vegetarian food and alcohol are allowed here, but I seriously wonder if this dictum is followed during the festival.

-The road to Pushkar from Ajmer is picturesque, as you cross the small hill separating the two cities.
-You get to see the city of Ajmer from the hilltop on side and Pushkar on another.
+The road from Ajmer is picturesque, as you cross the small hill separating the two cities.
+You get to see the city of Ajmer from the hilltop on one side and Pushkar on another.
 There are many small monuments that you would see in between.
-Some of them very obviously belonging to Mughals.
+Some of them very obviously belonged to the Mughals.
 But unfortunately, not many people would be able to tell you much about them as they lie abandoned for ages.
-The group of monkeys would meet you at turns on the hills as if waiting for you give them Prasad.
+The group of monkeys would meet you at turns on the hills as if waiting for you to give them Prasad.